qwas368/BitPermission/README.md

 user = %{name: "John", permission: read_permission}

 # can?
-case user[:permission] |> BitPermission.can?(full_permission) do
+if user[:permission] |> BitPermission.can?(full_permission) do
-  true -> ...
-  false -> ...
+  # can
+else
+  # can't
 end
 ```

-### Contributing
+### Help me

-Welcome contributions!
-This is my first github project and want to learn more.
-* You feel like an important feature is missing from the BitPermission, feel free to fork the project
-and open a pull request.
-* Since English is not my native language, please help to correct my spelling or grammar error.
+Since English is not my native language, feel free to pull your request to correct my spelling or grammar error.
+Thank you a lot.